 Milk with Mommy is a free breastfeeding support group that meets twice a week and is led by a certified lactation consultant.
 Milk with Mommy is open to anyone in the community and offers a casual environment for moms and babies to connect with each other.
 Since measuring how much milk a baby receives can be a challenge when breastfeeding, we provide an infant scale to weigh a baby before and after feeding.
 This venue also provides a social outlet for moms during their transition after delivery.

-Milk with Mommy groups take place at A Woman's Place weekly on Tuesdays, with one session beginning at 10:15 am and a second beginning at 11:15 am.
-Groups are open to moms and babies and registration in required.
+Milk with Mommy groups take place at A Woman's Place weekly on Tuesdays, with one session beginning at 10:15 am and a second beginning at 12 pm.
+Groups are open to moms and babies.
 Questions?
 Call 850-431-4928.

 Often, Milk with Mommy hosts special guests to help moms and babies, including: